inertiajs/inertia-phoenix/README.md

 ## Setting up the client-side

 The [Inertia.js docs](https://inertiajs.com/client-side-setup) provide a good general walk-through on how to setup your JavaScript assets to boot your Inertia app.
 If you're new to Inertia, we recommend checking that out to familiarize yourself with how it all works.

-Here we'll provide some additional guidance on getting your Phoenix app (with esbuild) configured.
-Further down in the [server-side rendering](#server-side-rendering-experimental) section, we'll explain how to augment your scripts for SSR.
+Here we'll provide some guidance on getting your Phoenix app with esbuild configured for basic client-side rendering (and further down, we'll delve into server-side rendering).

-First, install the Inertia.js library for the frontend framework of your choice.
-In these instructions we'll use React, but the process will be similiar for other supported frameworks, like Vue or Svelte.
+To get started, install the Inertia.js library for the frontend framework of your choice.
+In these instructions we'll use React, but the process is similiar for other Inertia-compatible frameworks, like Vue or Svelte.

 ```
 cd assets
 npm install @inertiajs/react react react-dom
 ```

-Then, replace the contents of your `app.js` file with the Inertia boot function and rename it to `app.jsx` (since we are using JSX).
+Replace the contents of your `app.js` file with the Inertia boot function and rename it to `app.jsx` (since we are using JSX).

 ```javascript
 // assets/js/app.jsx